oslabs-beta/kafkajs-metrics/README.md

 ## **Visualization**

 The following steps will allow you to access the web browser visualizer to display metrics.
-This is visualizer is an optional feature and will not affect the library performance
+This is visualizer is an optional feature and will not affect the library performance.

 1. Open the [KafkaJSMetrics webpage](https://www.kafkajsmetrics.com).
 Click on the [visualizer tab](https://www.kafkajsmetrics.com/#/visualizer) and generate a new token